 Barbara Di Toro

-been acclaimed for her concerto and recital appearances throughout the United States and abroad.
-In summing up the
+Competition, has been acclaimed for her concerto and recital appearances throughout the United States and abroad.
+In

-The Musical Fund Society of Philadelphia (America’s oldest continuing musical organization), which was given for “outstanding
+Award” of The Musical Fund Society of Philadelphia (America’s oldest continuing musical organization), which was given

-orchestras in such major cities as Detroit, Minneapolis, Pittsburgh, New Orleans, Prague, Hamburg, Lausanne
+leading orchestras in such major cities as Detroit, Minneapolis, Pittsburgh, New Orleans, Prague, Hamburg, Lausanne

 and Vienna.
-She has also participated in many leading international music festivals including Marlboro, Ravinia, Tanglewood, Meadow Brook,
+She has also participated in many leading international music festivals including Marlboro, Ravinia,